Flag of the Komi Republic: As the Komi Republic

 The flag of the Komi Republic was introduced by the Resolution of the Plenum of the Supreme Court of the Komi SSR on 27 November 1991, and by the law "On the Approval of the State Flag of the Komi SSR and Amendments to the Constitution of the Komi SSR".
 The national flag of the Komi Republic was finally approved and enacted on June 6, 1994, by the Law "On the State Flag of the Komi Republic".

 The law was amended by the State Council on December 17, 1997 to change the proportions of the flag from 1:2 to 2:3.
 The change of the proportion was due to the desire to make the flags of Russia and Komi identical in size when hung together.
 The provision on the flag of Russia prohibits posting next to it flags of entities that exceed its size.
 The 1:2 proportion of the flag next to the Russian flag looked too narrow.

 Nordic cross proposal

-In recent years Komi activists have been calling for the adoption of a new flag for the republic featuring a Nordic cross.
+In the 2010s Komi activists have been calling for the adoption of a new flag for the republic featuring a Nordic cross.
 Supporters of the change argue that the Nordic cross flag is better suited for Komi as it highlights its connection to Finland and Scandinavia, the Komi being related to the Finns.
 The most widely used flag was created by Sergey Sivkov in 2011 and uses the colours of the current flag.
 Blue symbolizes the lakes and rivers of the land, green for the taiga, and white for the snowy winters.